Sorry, you need to enable JavaScript to visit this website.

 All of the examination questions at the marking stage are evaluated once against a standard criteria, which are used to show whether questions are of an acceptable standard and fair for inclusion in such a high-stakes examination.
 This is to ensure that they have performed in a way that has been expected and provided a fair test of the syllabus.

-The marking panel, ratified by the Debrief Panel, will remove 10 questions from the final score.
+The marking panel, ratified by the debrief panel, will remove 10 questions from the final score.
 These 10 questions will be those which have performed least well in the exam.
-The purpose of this is to ensure that the exam is fair and does not unfairly penalise candidates.
+The purpose of this is to ensure that the exam is valid and does not unfairly penalise candidates.

 Candidates will not be informed of the location of the removed questions within the paper, nor will candidates be provided with their scores for the questions which are removed.
-These questions cannot be marked or included in anyone’s score under any circumstances.
-There will be no exceptions to this and we are unable to accept appeals regarding this.
+These questions will not be marked or included in anyone’s score under any circumstances.
+There will be no exceptions to this and the College is unable to accept appeals regarding this.

 Subject content